Beaver trapping season dates and town closures were not available at the time of printing, but will be available to trappers in mid-October.

 How much does a trapping license cost?

-Note: Resident disabled veterans and Native Americans are eligible for a free license.
+Note: Serviceman licenses, resident disabled veterans and Native Americans (see 2014-15 Licensing Information) are eligible for a free license.

 Where can I get a trapping license?

 All trapping licenses are issued from the Maine Department of Inland Fisheries and Wildlife office in Augusta.
 Trapping license cannot be purchased online.

 How long does a trapping license remain valid?

 A trapping license remains valid from July 1st through June 30th of the following year.

 Are young people allowed to go trapping by themselves?

 Children under 10 years of age are allowed to trap all legal species, except bear, without a license but must be accompanied at all times by an adult supervisor* who is at least 18 years of age.
 Children over 10 years of age and under 16 years of age who hold a junior trapping license must be accompanied, unless they have successfully completed a trapper education course.
 The person who accompanies a youth trapper is responsible for any violations committed by this trapper.
 Adult Supervisor for a junior trapper means a parent or guardian of the junior trapper or a person 18 years of age or older who is approved by the parent or guardian of the junior trapper and who holds or has held a valid Maine trapping license or has completed a trapping safety course.